TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ExtensionTesting.rst

 As outlined in the general strategy, we need to extend the existing :file:`composer.json` file by adding some root composer.json specific things.
 This does not harm the functionality of the existing composer.json properties if the extension is a project dependency and not used as root composer.json:
-Root properties are ignored in composer if the file is not used as root project file, see the notes "root-only" of the `composer documentation <https://getcomposer.org/doc/04-schema.md>`_ for details.
+Root properties are ignored in Composer if the file is not used as root project file, see the notes "root-only" of the `Composer documentation <https://getcomposer.org/doc/04-schema.md>`_ for details.

 This is how the composer.json file looks before we add a test setup: